Last Updated on November 12, 2021 by Igor Karni

-For a city bike, medium or large wheels are better, as they will allow fewer pedal moves per distance traveled.
-This is especially true if your city has well designed dedicated bike routes, on which you will not be interacting with a lot of cars or pedestrians.
+For a city bike, medium or large wheels are a better choice, as they will allow fewer pedal moves per distance traveled.
+This is especially true if your city has well-designed dedicated bike routes, on which you will not be interacting with a lot of cars or pedestrians.
 24” to 28” is a good wheel size choice for a city bike.

 There are bikes models that have smaller wheels (below 24”).
 These models should not be your first choice for a city bike but may work well if you are choosing an electric bike for commuting.

 Sufficient battery life